kunsam002/python_sso/README.md

 # Venture Garden Group (Vibranium Valley) Single Sign On (SSO) Library

-VGGSSO is a custom SSO (Single Sign On) library to be used by all (Strategic Business Units) SBUs for authentication and authorization within the VGG eco-system.
+VGGSSO is a custom SSO (Single Sign On) library to be used by all (Strategic Business Units) SBUs, for authentication and authorization within the VGG eco-system connecting with the SSO Identity Server.

 ## Installation